Section31/Terms-of-Service/README.md

 Digital assets sent to the incorrect address (e.g. BTC sent to a BCC address) will not be refunded and for all intents and purposes be considered as lost and out of reach.

-All transactions are generally considered final but users can request a refund and we will handle all refund requests on a case by case basis.
+All transactions are generally considered final.
+There may be certain situations where we may consider or preform a refund.
+In such cases, we shall make our best efforts to reverse the transaction, if possible.
 Any decisions we make with respect to a refund is final.

 Please refer to the contact page on the [website](https://www.sect31.com) for contact information.

 ## THIRD-PARTY PHISHING SCAMS